-GoDaddy to buy Host Europe for $1.82 billion to boost web hosting business
+GoDaddy to buy Host Europe for $1.82 billion

-U.S.-based website domain name provider GoDaddy Inc (GDDY.N) said on Tuesday it would buy peer Host Europe Group (HEG) for 1.69 billion euros ($1.82 billion), including debt, as it looks to expand beyond the initial set-up of websites.
+GoDaddy Inc (GDDY.N), a U.S.-based website domain name provider, said on Tuesday that it would buy peer Host Europe Group (HEG) for 1.69 billion euros ($1.82 billion), including debt, as it seeks to expand beyond the initial set-up of websites.

 GoDaddy has branched into the more profitable business of hosting websites for small businesses and consumers and the HEG deal will help it accelerate this shift as well as broaden its customer base in Europe.

+The deal gives the company a five-year jump in Europe, GoDaddy Chief Executive Blake Irving said in an interview.

-HEG, whose customer base is similar to GoDaddy's, is one of Europe's largest independent web hosting firms, and operates brands such as 123Reg, Domain Factory, Heart Internet and Host Europe.
+HEG is one of Europe's largest independent web hosting firms and operates brands such as 123Reg, Domain Factory, Heart Internet and Host Europe.

+GoDaddy, well-known in the United States for its sometimes outrageous TV marketing campaigns, trumped bids from German Internet service provider United Internet AG (UTDI.DE) and Deutsche Telekom AG (DTEGn.DE) for the company.

-HEG is currently owned by European private equity firm Cinven Ltd [CINV.UL], which acquired the business in August 2013 for 438 million pounds.
+HEG is currently owned by European private equity firm Cinven Ltd [CINV.UL], which acquired the business in August 2013 for 438 million pounds ($558.06 million).

+Irving said the company had considered buying HEG in 2013, but dropped the plan over integration concerns.

 GoDaddy also said it would explore options for HEG's PlusServer managed hosting business, including a possible sale.